prilr/cloudlinux-documentation/docs/cloudlinuxos/elevate/README.md

 If the machine remains unresponsive for more than 2 hours after rebooting, assume the upgrade process failed during the post-reboot phase, and the machine cannot return to normal functionality automatically.

-### How do I use it?

-Depending on the web panel you have installed on your system, the upgrade process will require different steps.
+### Which CL OS versions are supported?

 At the moment, ELevate migration from CloudLinux 7 to CloudLinux 8 is supported on:

 * *no panel/custom panel* systems;
+* *cPanel* systems;
+* *DirectAdmin* systems;
+* *Plesk* systems.

+For CloudLinux 8 to CloudLinux 9 migrations, migration is supported on:

+* *no panel/custom panel* systems;
 * *cPanel* systems.

-* *DirectAdmin* systems.
-* *Plesk* systems.
+Support for CloudLinux 9 to CloudLinux 10 migrations is not yet available.

+### How do I use it?

+Depending on the web panel you have installed on your system, the upgrade process will require different steps.
+Look for the specific instructions for your panel below.

-#### I have a CL7 system with no webpanel/a custom webpanel installed, how do I upgrade to CL8?
+#### I have a system with no webpanel/a custom webpanel installed, how do I upgrade?

 In such case, you can upgrade through the Leapp tool directly.

-Please refer to the [CloudLinux 7 with no panel/custom panel ELevate Scenario](#elevate-scenario-cloudlinux-7-with-no-panel-or-a-custom-panel) for step-by-step instructions.
+Please refer to the [CloudLinux with no panel/custom panel ELevate Scenario](#elevate-scenario-cloudlinux-with-no-panel-or-a-custom-panel) for step-by-step instructions.

-#### I have a CL7 system with cPanel installed, how do I upgrade to CL8?
+#### I have a system with cPanel installed, how do I upgrade?

 With cPanel present on the machine, you need to run the upgrade process through the `elevate-cpanel` tool.

-Please refer to the [ELevate Scenario - CloudLinux 7 with cPanel](#elevate-scenario-cloudlinux-7-with-cpanel) for step-by-step instructions.
+Please refer to the [ELevate Scenario - CloudLinux with cPanel](#elevate-scenario-cloudlinux-with-cpanel) for step-by-step instructions.

-#### I have a CL7 system with DirectAdmin installed, how do I upgrade to CL8?
+#### I have a system with DirectAdmin installed, how do I upgrade?

 The DirectAdmin panel does not require any additional actions or tools compared to the no-panel upgrade scenario.

-You can make use of the [CloudLinux 7 with no panel/custom panel ELevate Scenario](#elevate-scenario-cloudlinux-7-with-no-panel-or-a-custom-panel) to upgrade systems with the DirectAdmin panel much like you would for systems without one.
+You can make use of the [CloudLinux with no panel/custom panel ELevate Scenario](#elevate-scenario-cloudlinux-with-no-panel-or-a-custom-panel) to upgrade systems with the DirectAdmin panel much like you would for systems with no panel.

-#### I have a CL7 system with Plesk installed, how do I upgrade to CL8?
+#### I have a system with Plesk installed, how do I upgrade?

 Like cPanel, the Plesk panel requires you to make use of an additional tool to perform the upgrade on a system.
 In this case, you need to use the `cloudlinux7to8` tool [provided by the Plesk team](https://github.com/plesk/cloudlinux7to8).

-Please refer to the [ELevate Scenario - CloudLinux 7 with Plesk](#elevate-scenario-cloudlinux-7-with-plesk) for step-by-step instructions.
+Please refer to the [ELevate Scenario - CloudLinux with Plesk](#elevate-scenario-cloudlinux-with-plesk) for step-by-step instructions.

-#### I have a CL7 system with a different panel installed, how do I upgrade to CL8?
+#### I have a system with a different panel installed, how do I upgrade?

 Unfortunately, CloudLinux ELevate doesn't support these system configurations yet.

-Instead, you can create a new machine with CloudLinux 8 and migrate your system's license and configuration to it.
+Instead, you can create a new machine with the new CloudLinux version and migrate your system's license and configuration to it.

 Please refer to the following documentation links for instructions on how to do so: